elor/ArgumentParser/README.md

 * helpKey: A single word that describes the standalone argument, e.g. "file", "name", ...
 * comment: A comment for the help page

+Standalones can also trigger callbacks.
+See next section.

 ### Callbacks

 Callbacks can be registered to every _Key_.
 Standalone callbacks aren't planned as of yet.